streem/pbandk/README.md

 ### Message

-Each Protobuf message extends `pbandk.Message` and has two overloaded `protoMarshal` methods, the most useful of which marshals to a byte array.
-The companion object of every message has two overloaded `protoUnmarshal` methods, the most useful of which accepts a byte array and returns an instance of the class.
-The other `protoMarshal` and `protoUnmarshal` methods accept `Marshaller` and `Unmarshaller` instances respectively which are different for each platform.
-For example, the JVM `Marshaller` uses `com.google.protobuf.CodedOutputStream`.
+Each Protobuf message extends `pbandk.Message` and has an `encodeToByteArray` method to encode the message with the Protobuf binary encoding into a byte array.
+The companion object of every message has a `decodeFromByteArray` method: it accepts a byte array and returns an instance of the class.
+Each platform also provides additional `encodeTo*` and `decodeFrom*` methods that are platform-specific.
+For example, the JVM provides `encodeToStream` and `decodeFromStream` methods that operate on Java's `OutputStream` and `InputStream`, respectively, and use `com.google.protobuf.CodedOutputStream` internally.

 Messages are immutable Kotlin data classes.
 This means they automatically implement `hashCode`, `equals`, and `toString`.
-Each class has an `unknownFields` map which contains information about extra fields the unmarshaller didn't recognize.
-If there are values in this map, they will be marshalled on output.
-The `Unmarshaller` instances have a constructor option to discard unknown fields when reading.
+Each class has an `unknownFields` map which contains information about extra fields the decoder didn't recognize.
+If there are values in this map, they will be encoded on output.
+The `MessageDecoder` instances have a constructor option to discard unknown fields when reading.

 For proto3, the only nullable fields are other messages and oneof fields.
 Other values have defaults.
 For proto2,